Isolating Airborne Noise Through Ceilings

 ADDING A LAYER OF DRYWALL

-An additional layer of drywall will do little to isolate sound.
+An additional layer of drywall will do little for effective soundproofing.
 If the drywall layers quadruple, then some decent gains can be reached.
 This means a standard single drywall layer ceiling would need four layers for even noticeable gains.

 Including sound board in a wall or ceiling is about as valuable as adding a layer of drywall.